Cosmo Project File Index Action

 Node description

-With the help of the Project File Index Action, it is possible to index a project file (Premiere Pro or After Effects).
+With the help of the Project File Index Action, it is possible to index a project file.

 This implies, the project file will be read and it's structure (bin, assets and sequences/compositions) will be forwarded to the Cosmo project, to highlight a virtual duplicate of the project*.